wmjasonward/jsftp-mlst/README.md

 If you need to read them you'll have to do something like:
 `entry['unix.mode']`

 MLSD/MLST implementation specifics vary across Ftp servers.
-YMMV
+The facts you receive may be quite different than the examples above.

 I tried to stick to the language support and eslint config of the jsftp project for consistency.